10 Easy Indian Recipes For Beginners – Tried and Tested

 Many people find cooking Indian food intimidating and complicated.

 But everyday Indian cooking does not involve complex cooking methods or ingredients.
-An Indian meal can be cooked in under an hour by using simple and limited ingredients and spices.
+They are simple Indian recipes that can be cooked in under an hour or even 30 minutes.

-How to choose Easy Indian Recipes
+Tips On How To Choose Easy Indian Recipes

 10 Easy Indian Recipes for Beginners

-A spicy Indian version of scrambled eggs popular in most Indian household as a quick main meal with bread.
+A spicy Indian version of scrambled eggs popular in most Indian household as a quick main meal with any bread.

 Lightly spiced potato and peas in a thin tomato gravy.
-A favorite in most Indian households as quick to make main which goes well with rice or roti.
+A favorite simple Indian dinner idea in most Indian households is an easy Indian dish to make as a main dish which goes well with rice or roti.

 Add a hint of spice and turn boring vegetables into a colourful flavorful palette.

 5. Masoor Daal

-Dal and chawal (boiled rice) is a favourite combination of many.
+Dal and chawal (boiled rice and lentils) is a favourite combination of many.
 Simple, wholesome and delicious.